hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

 Replicates are almost always preferred to greater sequencing depth for bulk RNA-Seq.
 However, guidelines depend on the experiment performed and the desired analysis.
 Below we list some general guidelines for replicates and sequencing depth to help with experimental planning:

 > **NOTE:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number nucleotides sequenced "cover" the genome.
->
->  *DNA-seq example:*
->     Genome size = 3.5 x 108 bases (350Mb genome)
->     Data collected = 35 million (106) reads, each read is 100 bases
->                        = 3.5 x 109 bases
->                        = 10x coverage
->
-> This metric is not exact for genomes, but it works okay.
+This metric is not exact for genomes, but it works okay.
 It **does not work for transcriptomes** because expression of the genes depend on the condition being studied.

 - **General gene-level differential expression:**